-CA SHALL retain all documentation relating to a Certificate's activities for a period of at least seven (7) years after the Certificate ceases to be valid.
+CA SHALL retain all documentation relating to a Certificate's activities for a period specified in the appropriate CPS after the Certificate ceases to be valid.

 5.5.3 Protection of Archive

 Archives of relevant records are secured using a combination of physical and logical access controls at both the primary and backup locations.
 Access is restricted to authorized personnel and SHALL be maintained for the period of time specified in Section 5.5.2.